recruitmilitary/career_builder/README.md

-= career_builder
+# career_builder

-Description goes here.
+A library for interacting with the CareerBuilder V2 HTTP XML API.

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a